 The sarsen stones in the tower of St Andrew's Church in Colne Engaine are sandstone boulders brought down by ice in the glacial period and were probably previously used as ritual marker stones in a Stone Age temple on the site.
 Some of the other building material came from a Roman villa nearby.
 The church dates back to the early twelfth century and the reign of Henry I.

 The suggested lunchtime stop is the Five Bells pub (tel.
 01787-224166) in Colne Engaine.
 Under new management since 2022, the pub is back open seven days a week, serving food from 12 noon until 8pm.
 The lunch menu covers most tastes, with a good selection of main meals and snacks.
 Walkers are made welcome.
 The pub has informal eating areas, a separate restaurant area and a pub garden, part of which is under cover.
 This pub is considered by many a SWC walker as being one of the best pubs on any SWC walk.

 Walkers should aim to leave the pub no later than 2pm in winter to avoid walking in the dark.

 You have two options for tea in Bures, one in Essex and one in Suffolk.
 The nearest watering hole to the railway station used to be the Swan Inn, but this closed in October 2011 and is now a private dwelling.
-Around the corner from the former Swan Inn, in Colchester Street is your second Essex option, the Eight Bells pub (tel.
+Around the corner from the former Swan Inn, in Colchester Street, Essex, is the Eight Bells pub (tel.
 01787-227354), a Free House, open Monday to Fridays 11.30 am to 3 pm then 6 pm to 11.pm, Saturday and Sunday open all day for drinks (11.30 am to 11 pm), serving food from noon to 2 pm and from 7.pm to 9.30 pm.
-Both pubs have beer gardens.
+The pub has a beer gardens.

 Over the town bridge in Suffolk is the Three Horseshoes pub (tel.
 01787-228303) which has a choice of real ales.